Applying to a Degree Program

 Follow this process to complete your application into our enrollment-managed programs after completion of the Core Design Program.
 Students with a minimum 2.00 cumulative GPA or higher who have passed DSN S 110/115 are eligible to apply.

 The application process begins with completion of the online application form.
-This should be completed prior to submitting your five best works in digital format through SlideRoom (see details under the Final Exhibition section below).
+(The application form link will go live toward the end of spring semester 2022 before the next admission cycle begins.)
 You will need your Iowa State NetID and password to log into the secure website and access the form.
 You may choose to apply to more than one program and may do so all on the same form.
 Please be prepared to rank the majors you are applying to (first choice, second choice, etc.) on the application form.